pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 This shows the guessed key using the side-channel, the actual known key, and different metrics from the attack (Correct bytes, Hamming Distance (HD), Partial Guess Entropy (PGE), Key Rank).
 In this example, we have an estimated key rank of 2^49, which means that after our attack, we still have to test 2^49 keys before finding the correct key.
 In other words, we reduced the AES key space from 128 bits to 49 bits.
-This result corresponds to the point of 150 traces in Figure 12.a.
+This result corresponds to the point of 150 traces in Figure 12.a for amplitude traces.

 You can now try with other traces instead of amplitude traces, like in the core contribution of our paper, the `phr` parameter for the phase traces and the `recombined` parameter for the Multi-Channel Fusion Attack (MCFA), which recombines the amplitude and phase traces to improve the results compared to traditional attacks.